If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 Let's try it.....

-Before starting your cards check out your
+Before starting your cards check out your card sizes and layers

 Click on any Image to see the cards in Gallery format

 These cards were created using patterned paper from My Favorite Things (MFT).

 Add a strip of card across the bottom part of the card before sticking to the card base.